Fellowships & Scholarships

 • Any supplementary materials for candidates in the arts or creative writing.

 • Three recommendations.
-Do not request letters online through the official Fulbright system.
-Once you register your referees on the online application, you will not be able to change your recommenders nor will your referees be able to make any changes to their letters for the national deadlines.
-For the grants, this means a cover form plus a traditional letter.
+For the Research/Study Grants, this means a cover form plus a traditional letter.
 For the ETA, your references will take the shape of a particular form to be filled out.
-In order to ensure that you receive letters of a uniformly high quality, please provide your referees with the Request for a Reference form available through the Office of Undergraduate Research and Fellowships.
-You will use the Northeastern Internal Fellowship Portal to solicit references on your behalf.
-After our review, you will then ask writers to upload their letters to the official Fulbright site.
+To ensure that you receive letters of a uniformly high quality, please provide your referees with the Request for a Reference form available through Undergraduate Research and Fellowships Fulbright website.

 Interested?
 Have Questions?